-Although Kansas law specifies that neither the father nor the mother should have preferential treatment when it comes to child custody, many fathers feel that they have been treated unfairly by the court system when it comes to custody and visitation rights.
-In these situations, a seasoned family law attorney can assert your parental rights, and ensure that you are able to continue to parent your children.
+Although Kansas law specifies that neither the father nor the mother should have preferential treatment when it comes to child custody, many fathers feel that they have been treated unfairly by the court system as far as their custody and visitation rights are concerned.
+In these situations, a seasoned family law attorney can assert your parental rights and fight to ensure that you can continue to parent your children.

 Under a joint legal custody arrangement, the right to make these decisions is to be shared equally between the parents.

-In most situations, a child resides primarily with one parent (the residential parent, or the parent with primary physical custody), and spends time with the other parent during parenting time or visitation.
-When a child splits time equally (or nearly equally) between both parents, it is called shared physical residents.
+In most situations, a child resides primarily with one parent (the residential parent, or the parent with primary physical custody), and spends a predetermined amount of time with the other parent.
+When a child splits time equally (or nearly equally) between both parents, it’s called “shared physical residency.”

 If a parent has sole legal and physical custody, that means that he or she makes all of the major decisions regarding the child’s upbringing and the child lives with that parent.
 The non-custodial parent may have specific or limited visitation rights, including supervised visitation.

 Courts are not permitted to make a custody determination based on the gender of the parent, regardless of the age of the child involved.
-If you are worried that a judge will grant custody to your children’s mother due to gender, you need a skilled father’s rights attorney to advocate for your parental rights.
-Jeffers Law Office offers experienced, compassionate legal services to fathers who wish to assert their rights to physical and legal custody of their children.
-Contact attorney Mark Jeffers today to discuss your case today.
+If you’re worried that a judge will grant custody to your children’s mother due to gender, you need a skilled father’s rights attorney to advocate for your parental rights.
+Jeffers Law Office offers experienced, compassionate legal services to fathers who wish to assert their rights regarding the physical and legal custody of their children.
+Contact attorney Mark Jeffers today to discuss your case.